Muzaffarabad District: Education

-72% of the schools are primary schools, and only 28% are above-primary schools.
-Therefore, students graduating from primary schools do not have sufficient post- primary schools to attend.
-This leads to a steady decrease in enrollment, especially for girls.
-The issues on the Taleem Do app for the area also relate to the complaint of unsatisfactory infrastructure and a lack of furniture in the school buildings.
+Furthermore, the district faces a shortage of higher-level educational institutions.
+With 72% of schools being primary and only 28% offering above-primary education, students graduating from primary schools have limited options for continuing their education.
+This limited access, particularly for girls, contributes to a decline in enrollment rates.
+Reports on the Taleem Do app for the area substantiate these concerns, highlighting issues with inadequate infrastructure and a lack of furniture in schools.